G-Core/product-documentation/documentation/cloud/logging-as-a-service/prometheus-exporter.md

       password: '<span style="color:#FF5913">yourLaasPassword</span>'
 </code-block>

-The Prometheus exporter endpoint for your region in specified in your control panel.
+The Prometheus exporter endpoint for your region in specified in the Customer Portal.

 ## Understand the key metrics